 On team projects, you will likely be using repositories whose main version is stored on a remote server.
 Then, each developer on the team will have their own local branch of the code.

 If you want to check out a remote branch, there are a few steps you’ll need to follow.
 First, you need to fetch the contents of the remote branch to your local repo.
-You can do so using this code:
+You can do so using the git fetch command:

 git fetch --all

-This command fetches all changes made to the remote repository — including changes made to every branch — and includes them in your local version of the repo.
+This command fetches all changes made to the remote repository and includes them in your local version of the repo.
 Then, you can check out the remote branch as you would with any other branch, by using this syntax:

 git checkout <branch>

-The above command will allow you to checkout the remote branch on your local machine because your local machine gathered a copy of all the remote branches when you run
+The above command will allow you to checkout the remote branch on your local machine.
+This is because your local machine gathered a copy of all the remote branches when you run git fetch –all.

 The git checkout command allows you to switch between branches in a codebase.
-This allows you to view the code on a branch, and once you have checked out a branch you can use commands like git add and git commit to push changes to the branch.
+Once you have checked out a branch you can use commands like git add and git commit to push changes to the branch.

 This tutorial discussed, with reference to examples, the basics of checking out branches in Git and how to use the git checkout command.
 Now you have the tools you need to start using the git checkout command like a professional engineer!